maxdug/maxdug.github.io/ethos/index.md

 * #### Cut out people that hold you back
 * #### Change environment to accomplish goals

-### Goals
-What is my ideal perfect year, month, decade.
-Not specific goals, but things that I want to reocurr
-* visiting old friends
-* big hiking trips
-* longer time with family
-* regular medical and dental checkins
-* beach trips
-* car camping trips
-* weekly friend hangouts
-* cultural events like plays and concerts

 ## Applications
 ### Traditional Examples